 This section details the Akshar formation rules as applicable to Tamil.
 The first section lists the categories of the characters in the form of variables.
-In the rules, instead of their full descriptive names, abbreviated variable names are used.
+In the rules, instead of their descriptive names, the variable names are used.
 The second section lists four operators along with their functions which are assumed while specifying the rules.
-The final two sections describe the formation of the two major categories of Akshar; the first of which begins with the vowels and the second one with the consonants.
+The following two sections describe the two major categories of the Akshar formations first of which begins with the vowels and the second one with the consonants.